- Created on Tuesday, 12 March 2013 10:12

 Determination of Lactose in milk

-FoodLab: allows you to easily perform a wide panel of analysis in milk dairy products.
+FoodLab Touch: allows you to easily perform a wide panel of analyses in milk and dairy products.

 You can also perform analysis of egg, tomato, vegetable purees, cheeses and fats.